kovidgoyal/calibre/src/calibre/ebooks/mobi/tbs_periodicals.rst

 Records with a section transition
 -----------------------------------

 In such a record there is a transition from one section to the next.
-As such the record must have at least one article ending and one article starting.
+As such the record must have at least one article ending and one article starting, except in the case of the first section.

-TODO: Note you have to test the case of a single transition and multiple transitions
+TODO: Note you have to test the cases of first section, a single transition and multiple transitions.

 Ending record
 ----------------